salesforce/QAConv/README.md

         "speaker": "LUCY MORGAN",
         "text": "I think Romney will pull it out.
 The newest poll, the better of the polls, Quinnipiac, came out this morning giving Romney a one-point advantage, within the margin of error.
 But I think the advantage he has is the early vote and the establishment Republicans who are behind him."
       },
-      {
-        "id": "newsidal-NPR-170-136",
-        "speaker": "NEAL CONAN, HOST",
-        "text": "Let's see if we can get some callers on the line, 800-989-8255.
-Florida primary voters, have you made up your minds yet?
-We'll start with Marie(ph), and Marie's on with us from Fort Lauderdale."
-      },
       ...
     ],
     "word_count": 204